 The founders aim was to offer an art that students could use to effectively defend themselves, and also protect an aggressor from harm.

 It's performed by blending with an attacker's energy and redirecting their force rather than opposing it.
-Physical strength is unnecessary, as you lead an attacker's momentum using entering and turning movements, and control them with a variety of throws and joint locks.
+Physical strength is unnecessary, as you lead an attacker's momentum using entering and turning movements, and control them with throws and joint locks.

 Many of Morihei's senior students have different approaches to aikido, depending on when they studied with him.
 Today aikido is found all over the world in several different styles, all having a different focus.